thehui87/Learning-Godot/tutorial_lighting.md

 Spot lights are similar to Omni lights, except they only operate between a given angle (or "cutoff").
 They are useful to simulate flashlights, car lights, etc. This kind of light is also attenuated towards the opposite direction it points to.

 <p align="center"><img src="images/light_spot.png"></p>

+## Ambient Light

+Ambient light can be found in the properties of a WorldEnvironment (remember only one of such can be instanced per scene).
+Ambient light consists of a uniform light and energy.
+This light is applied the same to every single pixel of the rendered scene, except to objects that used baked light.

+## Baked Light

+Baked Light stands for pre-computed ambient light.
+It can serve multiple purposes, such as baking light emissors that are not going to be used in real-time, and baking light bounces from real-time lights to add more realism to a scene (see [Baked Light](tutorial_baked_light) tutorial for more information).